<img alt="" src="https://secure.hiss3lark.com/182136.png" style="display:none;">

 5. Quote-based workflows: Exclusive to Sales Hub Pro or Enterprise users, quote-based workflows help automate actions related to quotes, such as updating quote properties, sending notifications, or assigning tasks.

-6. Conversation-based workflows: These workflows are designed to automate processes related to customer conversations across different channels like chat and email.
+6. Conversation-based workflows are designed to automate processes related to customer conversations across different channels like chat and email.
 They can help manage and route incoming messages, trigger automated responses, or assign tasks to team members based on specific conversation criteria.

 7. Feedback-submission based workflows: Available with Service Hub Pro or Enterprise, these workflows are triggered by customer feedback submissions, such as survey responses or NPS scores.
 They can be used to send follow-up emails, create tasks for team members, or update contact properties based on the feedback received.

-8. Subscription-based workflows: These workflows are designed to manage and automate actions related to customer subscriptions, such as onboarding new subscribers, sending renewal reminders, or updating contact properties based on subscription status.
+8. Subscription-based workflows are designed to manage and automate actions related to customer subscriptions, such as onboarding new subscribers, sending renewal reminders, or updating contact properties based on subscription status.
 These workflows are available to Pro-level subscribers.

-9. Payment-based workflows: Payment-based workflows help manage and automate actions related to customer payments, such as sending payment reminders, updating contact properties, or triggering follow-up emails after a successful payment.
+9. Payment-based workflows help manage and automate actions related to customer payments, such as sending payment reminders, updating contact properties, or triggering follow-up emails after a successful payment.
 These workflows can streamline payment processing and improve customer communication around billing.

-10. Goal-based workflows: Goal-based workflows are designed to drive specific goals, such as nurturing leads towards a conversion or engaging with customers to encourage repeat purchases.
+10. Goal-based workflows are designed to drive specific goals, such as nurturing leads towards a conversion or engaging with customers to encourage repeat purchases.
 These workflows typically include a combination of enrollment triggers, actions, and conditions that align with the desired goal.
 By tracking and measuring the progress towards the goal, you can optimize and refine the workflow to improve its effectiveness.

 11. Custom object-based workflows: Exclusive to HubSpot Enterprise users, these workflows allow you to automate processes involving custom objects that you have created within your account.
 Custom object workflows enable you to tailor your automation to specific business needs and unique data structures, streamlining operations, and enhancing communication related to your custom objects.